uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

     }
 }
 ```

+> A note about **lazy initialization**: normally, for an object like `requestQueue`, we want to put off initializing it until we need it.
+This is useful because initializing some objects can be cumbersome.
+You can find the Kotlin documentation for lazy [here](https://kotlinlang.org/docs/reference/delegated-properties.html#lazy).

+> A note about **thread safety**: If you view the [documentation for this portion](https://developer.android.com/training/volley/requestqueue#singleton) you might notice the use of the `@volatile` annotation. `@volitile` makes writes to the property it annotates immediately available to other threads.
+If you don't understand what that means, that's okay.
+Multi-threading is a complex topic that we won't cover here.

 Now all that's left is to make our API call!
 Go back to **NumberFragment.kt** and add the following function and variable declaration (make sure to replace `[YOUR_API_KEY]` with the API key you got when you created your account):